OMR-Research/mung/doc/Tutorial.rst

         canvas = numpy.zeros((height, width), dtype='uint8')

         for c in cropobjects:
-            # Get coordinates of upper left corner of the CropObject
+            # Get coordinates of upper left corner of the Node
             # relative to the canvas
             _pt = c.top - top + margin
             _pl = c.left - left + margin